Interaction between Humans and Environment

 c) The concept of human domination over nature

-d) The study of ancient human civilizations
+d) The study of ancient human civilisations

 b)